Patreon acquires Kit to let creators bundle merch in subscriptions

 “When we think about merch, it’s never been fully about the thing — the sticker or the t-shirt — there’s this relationship.
 This human-to-human connection” says Kit co-founder and CEO Camille Hearst.

 Kit was in the process of pivoting towards merchandise logistics and raising a Series A when it began talks with Patreon, leading to the acquisition.
 The startup was originally built as a way for social media stars and online celebrities to earn affilliate marketing fees by recommending products to fans through Kit, which took a cut of the referral dollars.
+Some creators showing off their “Kit” of camera equipment, sportswear, or caffeination supplies were earning tens of thousands of dollars.

 “We were at a stage where everything was going in the right direction.
 We had seen strong growth in monthly active users and how much creators were making” Hearst says, noting Kit had reached $15 million in gross merchandise value.
 “It just seemed like we would be able to accelerate what we were doing by joining with Patreon.
 Merch is very transaction focused compared with a subscription.”
 Hearst explains, touting the high lifetime value of recurring payments over one-off purchases.
 “You can help creators earn a lot more money if you use merch to sell subscriptions.”